wlb-tycoon/AuthCRUD_client/README.md

 - Sign up: Fill out the registration form with your name, email, and password.
 Click the "Sign Up" button to create an account.
 - Log in: Enter your email and password in the login form.
 Click the "Login" button to authenticate.
-- Dashboard: After successful login, you will be redirected to the protected dashboard page.
+- Profile: After successful login, you will be redirected to the protected profile page.

 ### License